getsentry/gitbot/README.md

 - From here on, pushes to that branch (or `master`) will be processed by the backend
 - You can use this command: `echo "$(date)" > file && git add file && git commit -m "Foo" --no-verify && git push` to trigger a push
   - Check the output of the backend to see if it succeeds

-Testing PR syncs:

-- On your sentry repo and the `getsentry-test-repo`(or a repo you define with `GETSENTRY_REPO`) create a branch named `test-pr` (name it anything but `test-branch`)
-- Push both branches to your Sentry fork and your getsentry test repo
-- On Sentry (or your fork), open a PR with the word `#sync-getsentry`
-  - Any subsequent pushes to that Sentry branch will trigger a bump on the `GETSENTRY_REPO`

 Testing that it can fetch Google Secrets: